Blind Spots/ Swing Turns Truck Accidents

 For this reason, truck drivers are supposed to allow passenger vehicles in oncoming lanes to pass and to use the right lane if possible.

-If a truck driver fails to safely negotiate swinging turns, he or she may be deemed negligent.
+If a truck driver fails to safely negotiate swing turns, he or she may be deemed negligent.
 In these situations, there are typically multiple parties and insurance companies from whom injured motorists may seek damages.